-Shopify’s infrastructure supports over 1.7 million merchants during their entrepreneurship journey.
+Shopify’s infrastructure supports millions of merchants during their entrepreneurship journey.
 A key component of the current infrastructure is the underlying fleet of MySQL database shards that together persist every shop’s critical data.
 As traffic patterns change and new merchants onboard onto the platform, it’s possible that resource intensive shops end up living in the same shards.
 Certain database shards become unbalanced in their database utilization, shop traffic, and load.
 It’s important to ensure the shards remain well-balanced to mitigate risk of database failure, improve productivity of the wider infrastructure, and ultimately guarantee buyers can always access their favorite shops.
 This post explains how we’re able to balance our MySQL shards by migrating shops across shards—entirely online and with virtually zero consumer-facing downtime.

 A Brief Overview of Shopify’s Current Architecture

 To fully understand shard balancing, it helps to briefly review Shopify’s architecture.
 Shopify’s application runtime is currently podded: the infrastructure is composed of many pods (not to be confused with Kubernetes Pods).
 A pod is an isolated instance of Shopify consisting of an individual MySQL database shard, along with other datastores like Redis and Memcached.
 Every pod houses a unique subset of shops on the platform.
 Web requests for shops are processed by a load balancer that consults a routing table and forwards the request to the correct pod based on the shop.

 The podded application runtime is supported by a sharded database topology: each pod consists of its own shard.
 Shopify’s data model lends itself nicely to this topology as a

 shop is the identifying entity for most data models.
 We can attach a

 shop_id to all shop-owned tables and have it serve as a sharding key.
 Moving a shop from one shard to another involves selecting all records from all tables that have the desired